StackStorm/st2docs/docs/source/mistral_jinja.rst

 .. literalinclude:: /../../st2/contrib/examples/actions/workflows/mistral-jinja-branching.yaml

-The statement ``with-items`` in Mistral is used to execute an action over iteration of one or more list of items.
+The statement ``with-items`` in Mistral is used to execute an action over iteration of one or more lists of items.
 The following is a sample Mistral workflow that iterates over the list of given names to invoke the action to create individual VM.

 .. code-block:: yaml